How to keep your weight in check during the (peri)menopause with natural supplements and vitamins.

 One particular strain of estrogen, known as estradiol, decreases dramatically during perimenopause.
 Estradiol helps to regulate weight and metabolism, and thus its decline during the years of perimenopause, for many women, can lead to unwanted weight gain, particularly around the hips and thighs.

-This unsolicited shape-shifting can be allayed by taking the best diet pills and supplements for menopause weight gain, changing up your diet to limit inflammation and making positive tweaks to your overall lifestyle.
-Ensuring that you’re getting the correct menopause nutrition and eating healthily during menopause will not only help to diminish weight gain, it can also help to reduce night sweats, menopause insomnia, and other related symptoms without having to resort to hormone replacement therapy (HRT) .
+This unsolicited shape-shifting can be allayed by taking the best diet pills and herbal supplements for menopause weight gain, changing up your diet to limit inflammation and making positive tweaks to your overall lifestyle.
+Ensuring that you’re getting the correct menopause nutrition and eating healthily during menopause will not only help to diminish weight gain, it can also help to reduce night sweats, menopause insomnia, and other related symptoms without having to resort to hormone replacement therapy (HRT).

-Some foods are particularly useful for menopausal women to incorporate into their diets.
+Some foods are particularly useful for (pre)menopausal women to incorporate into their diets.
 Particular nutrients can have a profound effect on hormonal health and can help to balance the body, reduce inflammation and keep weight gain at bay.

 Generally you’ll want to stick to a low GI and reduced carbohydrate diet, rich in whole food plants and legumes, leafy greens, healthy sources of fats and lean proteins.

-The ideal anti-inflammatory diet for menopause should consist of a rainbow of fruits and vegetables in every meal - the more colours you can get onto your plate the better as different hues mean different vitamins.
-Clinicians have shown that the wider the variety of nutrients, vitamins and minerals a woman consumes during menopause, the lower the intensity and incidence of symptoms including weight gain, night sweats and sleep problems.
+The ideal anti-inflammation diet should consist of a rainbow of fruits and vegetables in every meal - the more colours you can get onto your plate the better as different hues mean different vitamins.
+Clinicians have shown that the wider the variety of nutrients, vitamins and minerals a woman consumes during menopause, the lower the intensity and incidence of symptoms including belly fat, night sweats and sleep problems.
 Getting these essential vitamins through your diet, is deemed far more effective than buying generic vitamins for menopause weight gain off the health store shelf.

 In one study of over 17,000 women, those eating more fruit and vegetables reported a 19% reduction in instance of menopause related hot flushes compared with a control group.
 Fruits and vegetables are also high in fibre and antioxidants, both of which help to keep your body balanced and your hormones under control.